-At WUHSMS, we run IDEA, a hands-on interdisciplinary studio for high school students.
-In addition, our NuVu Fellow helps support a number of collaboration projects with different middle and high school teachers and departments, including biology, physics and global studies.
+At WUHSMS, we run IDEA, a hands-on interdisciplinary studio course for high school and middle school students.
+Our NuVuX Fellow, Max, also helps support a number of collaboration projects with middle and high school teachers in different subject areas, including environmental science, agriculture, and global studies.

 Check out this short film "Creativity Across Borders" that shares some thoughts on our partnership and the broader educational challenges in the UK.